-Sarah Lockhart has lost too much.
-Her son passed away, her marriage is falling apart, her father’s memory is failing.
-Now her husband Peter wants to leave Fort Regent, the small town Sarah loves.
-Tormented by grief and guilt, Peter yearns for a fresh start, far from the town that claimed their son’s life.
-But for Sarah, whose vagabond childhood fostered a persistent need for stability, a big enough change could spell disaster.
+In the year since her young son died, Sarah Lockhart’s marriage has steadily fallen apart.
+Tormented by grief and guilt, neither she nor husband Peter have made peace with the past, and they want different things going forward.
+Peter yearns for a fresh start, far from the town that claimed their son’s life.
+But for Sarah, whose vagabond childhood fostered a persistent need for stability, a big enough change could destroy what remains of her.

 While Peter is away on business, Sarah self-medicates with alcohol and witnesses supernatural phenomena in her backyard.
 She distrusts the evidence of her eyes, attributing the eerie spectacle to her intoxication.
 But when she sees her son in his bedroom window a few days later, her skepticism disappears.
 Not only is her son trapped between worlds, unable to cross over, he’s not the only entity haunting her empty home.
 The visitants that accompany her son share key commonalities: all were women, all were connected to Sarah’s family, and all died under suspicious circumstances.